BootcampersCollective/Coders-Workshop/Coding-Challenges/parseCommitsForUrls/README.md

 and strictly follow these conventions:

 * They begin with three capital letters
-* They end with three numbers
+* They end with at least one number
-* The numbers and letters are separated with dashes.
+* The numbers and letters are separated with one dash.

 Example issue numbers are: `ABC-123`, `PGR-212`, `ADM-388`